Holuwaphemmy01/MedAi/MedAI/README.md

 - Build: TypeScript compiler (tsc)

 ## Requirements
-- Node.js LTS (recommended): 18+ (TODO: verify exact version used in deployment)
+- Node.js LTS: 18+ recommended; Dockerfile uses Node 20-alpine (TODO: lock exact supported versions)
+- npm (package-lock.json present).
+You may use pnpm/yarn, but npm is the default here.
 - A Telegram bot token from @BotFather
 - A Google AI Studio API key (for Gemini) or compatible key for the configured model

 ## Getting Started

-1) Clone and install
-- Using npm (package-lock.json is present in this repo):
+1) Install dependencies
 - npm install
-- Using pnpm (optional):
-  - pnpm install

 2) Configure environment
 Create a .env file in the project root with the variables below.
-There is no example.env in this repo; create it manually.

 Example .env
 TELEGRAM_BOT_TOKEN=your_telegram_bot_token